rosulek/vamonos/api/widget-varname.md

  * **displayName** :: *String* -- optional

-    alternate varname to display - defaults to `varName`
+    alternate varname to display - defaults to `varName`. subscript can be displayed as everything following an underscore.

+    Example:

+>     displayName: "G_f"